 The CBSO and its choruses mostly perform music written in the western world between 1700 and the present day.
 In general, it's music that was written to be listened to, rather than danced to or played in the background.
 It's music that lasted for generations, and still sounds as fresh and enjoyable as when it was first written.
 And whether it's happy, sad, soothing, romantic, thrilling, uplifting, funny or heartbreaking, above all, it's always emotional.

-You'll see us performing some more surprising music too, from Bollywood to Burt Bacharach, film music to favourite show hits.
+You'll see us performing some more surprising music too, from Queen to Ella Fitgerald, film music to favourite show hits.
 It might not have been written with a full symphony orchestra or a concert stage in mind, but you're guaranteed an incredible experience when we give it a little extra musical sparkle.

 The easy way is to try it!
 Many people like to test the water with one of our Friday Night Classics - featuring everything from opera and musical hits to great film themes.

-But all our concerts are full of great music and in our 2013/14 Season, highlights not to be missed include Wagner's Der Rosenkavalier 24 May.
+But all our concerts are full of great music explore our 2014/15 Season highlights here.

 At the front of the stage are the string instruments.
 On the left hand side of the stage are the violins, which often play the melodies, followed from left to right by the violas and cellos, and finally, at the back on the right, the double basses - providing the orchestra's bass line.
 If the piece requires it, there might also be a harp, usually sitting near the violins.